Sequencing Technologies

 Sequencing

-Illumina’s Sequencing by Synthesis (SBS) is based on the Cyclic Reversible Termination (CRT) method.
-Each of the four nucleotides is linked with a different dye and modified by a terminator group.
-During a reaction cycle, all four nucleotides are offered simultaneously to the polymerase for strand synthesis.
-After incorporation of a complementary nucleotide strand, elongation is no longer possible due to the blocking effect of the terminator group.
-The four dyes of each nucleotide can be detected using Imaging: the dye and the terminator group are cleaved and a new synthesis cycle starts.
-The sequence of each cluster is thus simultaneously determined base by base.
+Illumina’s Sequencing by Synthesis (SBS) method utilizes the Cyclic Reversible Termination (CRT) approach.
+In this process, each of the four nucleotides is attached to a different dye and modified with a terminator group.
+During each reaction cycle, all four nucleotides are presented simultaneously to the polymerase for strand synthesis.
+Once a complementary nucleotide is incorporated, elongation stops due to the blocking effect of the terminator group.
+The dyes associated with each nucleotide can then be detected using imaging techniques.
+The dye and the terminator group are cleaved, allowing a new synthesis cycle to begin.
+This process enables the simultaneous determination of the sequence for each cluster, base by base.

 Used under license from Illumina, Inc. All rights reserved.